Eugene R. Fidell

-Military service

 Family

 Fidell has been married to Pulitzer Prize-winning reporter Linda Greenhouse since January 1, 1981.
 Together they have one daughter, filmmaker Hannah Margalit Fidell (born October 7, 1985).

 Current practice

 Fidell is a former partner with Feldesman Tucker Leifer Fidell LLP, a law firm in Washington, DC.
 He joined the firm in 1984, and now is listed as "of counsel."
-He is often asked to serve as a commentator on military law on TV.
-For a number of years beginning in 2006 he was an adjunct professor at Washington College of Law.
-He has been a visiting lecturer at Harvard Law School.
-Fidell was a co-founder and is the former president of the National Institute of Military Justice.
-His principal present position is as senior research scholar and visiting lecturer at Yale Law School.

 Guantanamo

 Fidell has been a critic of the Bush Presidency's policy on captives taken in the "war on terror".